LordRaydenMK/lordraydenmk.github.io/_posts/2018-11-11-functional-hangman-in-kotlin-with-arrow.md

 A few days ago I run into this [blog post][hangman-zio] about implementing a console Hangman game using [Scala ZIO][scala-zio].
 The blog post is based on [this talk][hangman-talk] delivered by [John De Goes][john-de-goes], for the Scala Kyiv meetup, where he codes a console Hangman game using functional programming.

-After I saw the post I was curious how would the code look like in Koltin with [arrow][arrow-kt] so I decided to try and write it.
+After I saw the post I was curious how the code would look like in Koltin with [arrow][arrow-kt] so I decided to try and write it.
 You can find the result [here][arrow-hangman].

-I am still a beginner in functional programming so I asked for [feedback][feedback] from the arrow maintainers on kotlinlang slack workspace.
+I am still a beginner in functional programming so I asked for [feedback][feedback] from the arrow maintainers on the kotlinlang slack workspace.
 They were very helpful and I made a few improvements based on their feedback.

 # Key differences